St Etheldreda's Church, London: Description

 St Etheldreda's consists of a chapel, or upper church, and a crypt or undercroft, and is active and used for Masses, baptisms, weddings, and funerals.
 Because Saint Etheldreda was often invoked for help with infections of the throat, the Blessing of the Throats is held annually at the chapel.

 The Catholic chapel at the United States Military Academy, West Point, is modelled on St Etheldreda's.

 History

 13th century

-St Etheldreda's was built some time between 1250 and 1290 as the town chapel for the Bishops of Ely.
+St Etheldreda's was built in the later 13th century, most likely 1284-86, as the town chapel for the Bishops of Ely.
 It was part of Ely Palace or Ely House, their London residence.
+The chapel was probably built for John Kirkby, who became Treasurer in 1284 and Bishop of Ely in 1286, before leaving the estate to the monks of Ely on his death in 1290.
+It is an early London example of Decorated Gothic architecture, related to major work being undertaken at Old St Paul's at that time.
+Like many private chapels (such as Sainte-Chapelle in Paris and St Stephen's Chapel in Westminster) it has two storeys, with the upper chapel being larger and grander.
+The upper chapel has early bar tracery in the windows, with an unusual variant of intersecting tracery in the east window.
+Between the side windows are large arch-and-gable frames for statues, an architectural form with sacred connotations derived from reliquaries.

 14th century

 In 1302, John, Earl of Warenne, swore his loyalty to Edward II in the chapel.

 In 1381 John of Gaunt moved to the palace, after the Savoy Palace was destroyed during the Peasants' Revolt.